-4.1.1 System Overview
+5.1.1 System Overview

-The SSDS will be installed in substantial accordance with the NYSDOH Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006 (and associated amendments).
+The SSDS infrastructure will be installed in accordance with the NYSDOH Guidance for Evaluating Soil Vapor Intrusion in the State of New York dated October 2006 (and associated amendments).
 The majority of the system will be constructed of Schedule 40 polyvinyl chloride (PVC) piping and fittings which shall conform to ASTM D3034.
-The SSDS is designed to influence the entire building (18,700 square feet).
-The SSDS is proposed to consist of fifteen (15) depressurization points which will manifold together horizontally in the building's ceiling to form four (4) smaller sub-slab systems (or "sub-systems") each consisting of three (3) to five (5) depressurization points manifolded into one (1) fan as follows:
+The SSDS is designed to influence approximately 12,000-square feet (sq. ft.) of the northern portion of the main building as shown on Figure 3.
+Specifically, this is intended to address sub-slab soil vapors emanating from RAOC #1 and RAOC #2.
+It should be noted that the actual limits of the system influence may vary from that shown on Figure 3; however, this will be confirmed with pressure field extension (PFE) testing.
+The SSDS will consist of approximately four (4) depressurization points which will be manifolded together horizontally in the building's ceiling to form one (1) system or potentially two (2) sub-slab systems (or "sub-systems"), in the event that influence is not obtained throughout the area being mitigated with a single fan.
+Each sub-system will be operated by a separate fan.
+The PFE monitoring points will be utilized for a temporary assessment of pressure field; however, these points will be sealed subsequent to system installation and confirmation of the radius of influence.